 If you have any questions at this time, on the status of your request please email them to GDPR@ipswich.school.

-Yours sincerely MRR
+Yours sincerely

-Address Date: Dear XXXXX Response to Subj ect Data Request Dated, Reference Number XX We write in resp onse to the above request dated DD/MM/YYYY.
-DPA 18 grants da ata subjects the right to: (a) C Obtain confirmation that Ipswich School processes their data (b) F Receive certain information about the processing (c) F Receive copies of the data we process In addition to the access right, DPA 18 also grants data subjects the right to: (a) F Request correction or erasure of their personal data (b) F Restrict or object to certain types of data processing (c) 1 Take a complaint with the ICO For further infor mation on the rights granted under DPA 18 please see Ipswich School Privacy notices, d your request and have determined that we are unable to verify your legal authority to make the ata subjects behalf and therefore we cannot honour your access request.
-Or • a diligent search for records relating to your access request, we, Ipswich School, have, or made the personal data anonymous in accordance with our data retention policy.
-Or - a diligent search for records relating to your access request, we, Ipswich School, have confirmed your/data subjects personal data.
-DPA 18 entitles the data subject to the following:
+MRR

+Address

+Date:

+Dear XXXXX

+Response to Subject Data Request Dated, Reference Number XX

+Letter Three - Response

+Name (Requester)

+We write in response to the above request dated DD/MM/YYYY.
+DPA 18 grants data subjects the right to:

+- (a) Obtain confirmation that Ipswich School processes their data - (b) Receive certain information about the processing - (c) Receive copies of the data we process

+In addition to the access right, DPA 18 also grants data subjects the right to:

+- (a) Request correction or erasure of their personal data - (b) Restrict or object to certain types of data processing - (c) Make a complaint with the ICO

+For further information on the rights granted under DPA 18 please see Ipswich School Privacy notices.

+We have received your request and have determined that we are unable to verify your legal authority to make the request on the data subjects behalf and therefore we cannot honour your access request.